Eagleville man was acting strange days before explosions, neighbors say

 "As of right now, we are trying to locate the individual who may or may not be inside the residence," said Jackson.

-Views from Chopper 6 showed plumes of smoke billowing into the sky after the reported explosion.
+Views from Chopper 6 showed plumes of smoke billowing into the sky after the reported blast.

 The fire damaged the home of Imane Lotfi and Elsayed Elsayed who live next door.
 They say their 6, 9 and 14-year-old kids were at home remote learning and were saved by police.